Zendesk's own messaging functionality allows you to deliver rich, modern, and automated conversation experiences on your website and mobile apps.

 When you’re ready, you can begin the move from live chat to messaging.
 In this section, we’ll offer a high-level guide to the tasks you may need to perform to migrate to and set up messaging.
 Use the links below for detailed information and specific instructions.

-- Enable messaging at the account level.
+- Activate messaging at the account level.

 - Update your Chat settings to ensure a smooth transition from live chat to messaging